aibughunter/remote-inference-docker/README.md

 ### Install Dependencies

-Follow the guide on the [Docker's official docs](https://docs.docker.com/get-docker/) to install Docker on your machine
+- Follow the guide on the [Docker's official docs](https://docs.docker.com/get-docker/) to install Docker on your machine
+- Follow [this guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to install NVIDIA Container Toolkit to enable GPU passthrough to Docker (Linux Only)

 ### Building the image